-Megan McGrath, Associate Director of Employer Outreach [email] Megan McGrath is the Associate Director of Employer Outreach in the Center for Professional Development & Career Strategy.
+Megan McGrath Corsetti, Associate Director of Employer Outreach [email] Megan McGrath Corsetti is the Associate Director of Employer Outreach in the Center for Professional Development & Career Strategy.
 Megan develops and strengthens relationships with a variety of legal employers, and alumni, to provide employment opportunities for law students.
 Megan’s counseling areas of expertise include large firm employment, consulting careers, financial sector careers, Hill opportunities and careers in government contracts.
 Prior to joining GW, Megan worked as the Legal Recruitment Manager for the DC, Denver and New York City offices of McKenna Long & Aldridge LLP (“MLA”).
 Before joining MLA, Megan was the Legal Recruiting Coordinator in the DC Office of O’Melveny & Myers LLP.
 Megan previously served as the Vice Chair for the NALP 2015 Annual Conference Planning Committee, and in prior years, served on the Board of Directors for the Washington Area Legal Recruitment Administrators Association (WALRAA).
-Megan holds a Bachelor of Arts degree from Elon University, and is currently pursuing an MBA at The George Washington University School of Business in entrepreneurship and marketing.
+Megan holds a Bachelor of Arts degree from Elon University, and an MBA in entrepreneurship and marketing from the George Washington University School of Business.

 Julie McLaughlin, Associate Director; Robert Jackson Inn Advisor [email] Julie McLaughlin is an Associate Director and the Career Advisor for the Robert Jackson Inn and an advisor on federal clerkships.
 Julie works with students to identity goals and develop individualized career plans.
 Prior to joining the Office of Professional Development and Career Strategy, Julie was a regulatory associate at a large international law firm in Washington, DC where her practice focused on food and agriculture law and consumer protection.
 Following law school, she clerked for the United States District Court of the Eastern District of Virginia.
 Julie is a graduate of Stanford University and the University of Virginia School of Law.

-Mikaela McRae, Head of Legal Recruiting & Programming [email] Mikaela McRae is the Head of Legal Recruiting & Programming at the GW Law Career Center.
-In this role, she oversees all aspects of the Career Center’s recruiting programs and serves as the primary contact for legal employers and students participating in these events.
-Mikaela recently led the implementation of the Career Center’s new software platform and enjoys exploring new ways to connect students and employers.
+Mikaela McRae, Data Analyst [email] Mikaela McRae is the Data Analyst at the GW Law Career Center.
+In this role, she oversees the collection, analysis, and reporting of data pertaining to students’ internship placements, post-graduate career outcomes, and bar passage results.
+Trends and insights derived from this data will inform the Career Center’s strategy to provide tailored resources to students throughout their professional development and job search processes.
+Mikaela also maintains the Career Center’s technology platforms, online resources, and communication strategy.
+Previously, Mikaela organized GW Law’s recruitment programs and career-related events.
 Prior to joining GW Law, Mikaela managed employer relations and recruiting programs at the Babson College Undergraduate Center for Career Development.
 She received her BS in Business Management from Babson College and her MBA from Babson’s F.W.
 Olin Graduate School of Business.